mjfender/goophy/README.md

 For a very Goophy walkthrough, go to **Add-ons > Goophy > How to Use**.

-### Instructions
-1. In a new Google Doc, select Tools > Script editor in the menu.
-Choose "Blank Project".
-2. Delete the existing code in the script editor and paste in the code from Code.gs in this repo.
-3. Create the other two files (Goophy_Sidebar.html and adapter.gs) and paste in the code from this repo.
-4. Once saved, open the add-on by clicking Add-ons > Goophy > Get Goophy from the menu bar of your Google Doc.
-5. Enjoy!

 ## Product Roadmap
 Let me know what you want!
 Click the Issues tag to add a bug or idea, or email goophyapp@gmail.com.